multimodal/multimodal/README.md

 A collection of multimodal (vision and language) datasets and visual features for deep learning research.

-Currently it supports the following datasets:
+Currently it supports the following datasets, with their evaluation metric ([VQA evaluation metric](https://visualqa.org/evaluation.html))
 - VQA v1
 - VQA v2
 - VQA-CP v1